oanda/apidocs/v1/orders.md

 : _Required_ The type of the order 'limit', 'stop', 'marketIfTouched' or 'market'.

 expiry
 : _Required_ If order type is 'limit', 'stop', or 'marketIfTouched'.
-The order expiration time in UTC (RFC3339 Format).
+The value specified must be in a valid [datetime format](/docs/v1/guide/#datetime-format).

 price
 : _Required_ If order type is 'limit', 'stop', or 'marketIfTouched'.
 The price where the order is set to trigger at.